datMaffin/monofoki/README.md

   + Study the relation of width from "s" to "S" in other Fonts.
     Fonts vary in  their relation.
 Decided on mononoki "s" looks perfectly fine.
-- [x] Use "l" glyph for the "i" well
+- [x] Use "l" glyph for the "i" as well
 - [x] Increase height of middle line in "a" to line up with "e"
   - [ ] May need further refinement
 - [x] Italic "J" and BoldItalic "J" have different shapes